andrew/ultimate-awesome/README.md

 - [awesome-slam-datasets](https://github.com/youngguncho/awesome-slam-datasets) - A curated list of awesome datasets for SLAM.
 - [awesome-local-ai](https://github.com/janhq/awesome-local-ai) - An awesome repository of local AI tools.
 - [awesome-android-learning-resources](https://github.com/androiddevnotes/awesome-android-learning-resources) - 👓 A curated list of awesome android learning resources for android app developers. .
+- [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
 - [web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
 - [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving (and Robotic, etc.) papers. .
 - [awesome-sass](https://github.com/Famolus/awesome-sass) - 🎨 Curated list of awesome Sass and SCSS frameworks, libraries, style guides, articles, and resources.
 - [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.
 - [awesome-django](https://github.com/shahraizali/awesome-django) - The Best Django Resource, Awesome Django for mature packages.
 - [awesome-baremetal](https://github.com/alexellis/awesome-baremetal) - Bare-metal is awesome.
 Let's share our favourite tools. .
-- [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
+- [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.